aabigham/ESI_BA2_FREQ_ANALYSIS/README.md

 - `-c` to **cipher** a file.
 - `-u` to **uncipher** a file.

-Some examples of running these programs:
+Some examples of running these programs :
 - `./cesar -c book.txt` will create a ciphered version the `book.txt` file, using the cesar method.
 - `./cesar -u book-ciphered.txt` will create a ciphered version the `book-ciphered.txt` file, using the cesar method.